zEdS15B3GCwq/KOS-StockCamera/README.md

 * `FLIGHTCAMERA` - Get Only - `FLIGHTCAMERA` - Returns the object which allows
 control of the camera in the flight scene (see below).

+* `MAPCAMERA`* - Get Only - `MAPCAMERA` - Returns the object which allows control of the camera in mapview.

 ## FLIGHTCAMERA

 * `MODE` - Get Or Set - `String` - Returns the currently selected camera mode.